 CCII PORTFOLIO REQUIREMENTS

-.Each student must include seven (8) pieces in his or her final CCII portfolio.Two short argumentative essays with an earlier draft for each essay.
+.All students must include eight (8) pieces in their final CCII portfolio.Two short argumentative essays with an earlier draft for each essay.

 - Two (2) of those three (3) essays go into the portfolio; students should have a choice as to which essays go into the portfolio.

-- The argumentative essays must incorporate 2-4 sources, in-text citation, and a References section.
+- The short, argumentative essays must incorporate 2-4 sources, in-text citation, and a References section.

-- The essays should range in length from 1,000 to 1,300 words.A visual rhetoric assignmentThis requirement can be met by the analysis, or the creation, of a visual argument.
-Obviously,multi-model assignments are acceptable and even encouraged.An annotated bibliographyThe annotated bibliography should contain 10-15 sources sources.
+- The essays should range in length from 1,000 to 1,300 words.A visual rhetoric assignmentThis requirement can be met by the analysis or the creation of a visual argument at the discretion of the instructor.An annotated bibliographyThe annotated bibliography should contain 10-15 sources.
 While sources that students used in their essays should be included in this bibliography, all entries on the bibliography might not have been used in the students’ essays.
 The bibliography should include a variety of types of sources, from traditional academic sources to popular sources, including multi-media sources.Reflective statementThe reflective statement should focus on the First-Year Writing Program’s five core values listed below and explain how the student has met the course expectations for these goals.

 - Core Value I: Understand that writing is a practice that involves a multi-stage, recursive, and social process.
 (In particular, students should address how they have engaged in self-directed revision.)